fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 docker-compose version 1.29.2, build 5becea4c
 ```

-And now we can turn the spell into a yaml file:
+And now we can turn the previous spell into a yaml file.
+The best part about yaml files is that you can save these to a Git repository!

 `docker-compose.yml`